 This game is widely popular as it adds extra features of Runescape-like games and takes massively multiplayer online role-playing gaming to a whole new level with its 2D approach.
 It’s been on the internet since 2012, and you can play it on your browser.
 It has all the features you can expect from Runescape.

-In general, Serenia Fantasy is highly satisfying with its stunning visuals, innovative gameplay, and a powerful back-story.
+In general, the Serenia Fantasy MMORPG game is highly satisfying with its stunning visuals, innovative gameplay, and a powerful back-story.

 24. AdventureQuest Worlds